Mega-Fi/megafi-docs/landing/docs/dex/providing-liquidity.md

     style E fill:#4F46E5
 ```

-You deposit equal value of both tokens, select a Liquidity Zone, and receive an LP NFT.
-As traders swap through your zone, you earn fees automatically.
+You deposit equal value of both tokens, select a Tick, and receive an LP NFT.
+As traders swap through your tick, you earn fees automatically.

 ## Prerequisites